Skip to main content

 How Does Testosterone Optimization Impact Body Composition?

-The increase in mass is particularly important, as muscle tissue is more metabolically active than fat tissue.
+The increase in lean muscle mass is particularly important, as muscle tissue is more metabolically active than fat tissue.
 This means that a more muscular physique burns more calories at rest, contributing to a healthier metabolic rate and making it easier to maintain a stable weight.
 Furthermore, testosterone has been shown to have a positive effect on bone mineral density, reducing the risk of osteoporosis, a condition that becomes more prevalent with age and hormonal decline.

 Restoring optimal testosterone levels can lead to a significant and lasting improvement in body composition, characterized by increased lean muscle mass and reduced fat storage.